Rashmi-G2011/python-media-catalogue/README.md

 Overview

 Python Media Catalogue is a console-based application developed using Python and Object-Oriented Programming (OOP).
 It allows users to add, search, remove, and manage a collection of movies and TV series through an interactive menu-driven interface.
-The project demonstrates key OOP concepts such as inheritance, method overriding, custom exceptions, input validation, and type hints while maintaining a clean, modular, and reusable code structure.
+The project demonstrates core OOP concepts such as inheritance, method overriding, custom exceptions, type hints, and input validation while maintaining a clean, modular, and reusable code structure.

 ---